 The PEQF aims to bring consistent practice in terms of implementation, assessment and accreditation of initial police training across all 43 Forces in England and Wales.
-The 7Force Programme have led on the procurement aspects of PEQF; including the definition and procurement of the services of a Higher Education Institute, the 7F Programme has now ended with hand-over to local delivery teams in December 2020.
-Anglia Ruskin University are the preferred Higher Education Institute with a go-live date of January 2022 planned for both Suffolk and Norfolk.
+Anglia Ruskin University are the preferred Higher Education Institute with a go-live date of February 2022 planned for both Suffolk and Norfolk.

 Work continues locally on the programme for Suffolk (and Norfolk) and workstreams are progressing well in all areas to meet the go-live date.
 Both Suffolk (and Norfolk) are working towards a transition programme for current students that has been developed with stakeholders within Learning and Development, and continues to review delivery of learning and development in the future, considering compatibility with social distancing guidelines.

-Local assessment of how best to embed the continued tutoring and mentoring of student officers to ensure we provide an efficient and effective use of resources has seen the Suffolk pilot commence, with Cohort 1 students being placed with tutors late April/early May21.
+Local assessment of how best to embed the continued tutoring and mentoring of student officers to ensure we provide an efficient and effective use of resources has seen the Suffolk pilot commence, with the second cohort of students being placed with tutors during July 21.